Princeton-CDH/devenv/importing-data.md

 To import this, you need to do a few things:

   1. Split the data that goes into the model with the ForeignKey field and set those fields.

   2. Create a model instance of the foreign key object and then set its fields.
 You also need to **save it**.
 This lets you use it to create relationships.
 An `Address` instance needs to exist in the database before you can set it on the `Person` model.

-  We use a special method that Django has on the manager for each object in the database to do that for `Address` called `get_or_create`.
-This looks for an item that matches the parameters given and return it if it already exists in the database, or it creates a new one if it does not exist.
+  We use a special method that Django has on the manager (`objects`) for each `Article` object in the database.
+The method is called `get_or_create`.
+This looks for an item that matches the parameters given and returns it if it already exists in the database, or it creates a new one if it does not exist.
 This helps remove duplicates as above with Jane and John Doe sharing the same address.